georgiah/wikipedia-philosophy/README.md

 - [ ] allow an option command line input to specify the initial article
 - [ ] upload program to a server to continuously run and improve the dictionary
 - [ ] periodically check the validity of articles and their first links stored in the dictionary
+- [ ] store information on the categories of articles that don't lead back to Philosophy

 ## License
 MIT